-Candidates with minimum qualifying marks (cut-off) in mains are called for personal interview to test personality.
+Candidates with minimum qualifying marks (cut-off) in mains are called for a personal interview to test personality.
 It carries 275 marks.

 IAS exam syllabus is given in the following table:

-General studies (Current affairs, History, Geography, Political science, economics, Environment and general science)
+General Studies (Current affairs, History, Geography, Political science, economics, Environment and general science)

-CSAT (Comprehension, Numerical ability, Logical reasoning, decision making, etc.)
+CSAT (Comprehension, Numerical Ability, Logical reasoning, decision making, etc.)